-Rolling Bridge Jack.
-A Rolling Bridge Jack raises the wheels of a Vehicle off the Runways of a Lift, like an HDS-18EA, making it much easier to perform service such as brake jobs and suspension work while the Vehicle is still on the Lift.
+• Rolling Bridge Jack.
+A Rolling Bridge Jack raises the wheels of a vehicle off the Runways of a Lift, like an HDS-14LSX or HDS-14LSXE, making it much easier to perform service such as brake jobs and suspension work while the vehicle is still on the Lift.